Google PageSpeed Insights for Framer Sites (2026)

 Google PageSpeed Insights provides a list of recommended improvements, but not all apply directly to Framer sites.
 Below are the most relevant PSI suggestions and how to implement them effectively within Framer.

-3.1 Optimising Images
+3.1 Optimizing Images

 Images are often the biggest contributors to slow load times, especially for visually rich Framer sites.
 PSI frequently flags issues like “Properly size images” and “Serve images in next-gen formats.”

-How to optimise images in Framer:
+How to optimize images in Framer:

 Use WebP format whenever possible-it reduces file size by up to 30% compared to PNG or JPG without compromising quality.